kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/api/caver.klay/account.md

 **Property**

-20-byte `String` - Any Klaytn address.
+20-byte `String` - Any Kaia address.
 You should have the private key for that address in your node or keystore.
 Default is `undefined`.

 **Example**